cronomantic/y80e/README.md

 # y80e
-Y80e - Z80/Z180 compatible processor extended by eZ80 instructions
+Y80e - Z80/Z180 compatible processor extended by eZ80 instructions.

 Z80/Z180 compatible processor softcore.
 Based on Y80 project described in the book 'Microprocessor Design Using Verilog HDL' of Monte Dalryple from Systemyde.
 If you want to understand internals of CPU then this book may greately help you to do it.